Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

 Let’s say you have a great encounter with a patient and feel good that you’ve provided a satisfactory patient experience.
-That excitement can come crashing down if you find out your patient’s insurance information was inaccurate and your claims were denied.
+That excitement can come crashing down if you discover your patient’s insurance information was inaccurate and your claims were denied.
 Proper insurance verification before a patient encounter can avoid this undesirable outcome.
-The good news is that the verification process is nowhere near as tough as it’s often made out to be.
+The good news is that the verification process is nowhere near as challenging as it’s often made out to be.

 What is insurance verification?

-Insurance verification is the process of confirming a patient’s insurance coverage and benefits prior to an encounter.
-More importantly, it’s the process of confirming that a patient’s insurance plan covers the services you provide and is in your network.
+Insurance verification is the process of confirming a patient’s insurance coverage and benefits before an encounter.
+More importantly, it confirms that a patient’s insurance plan covers the services you provide and is in your network.
 If not, you can either block the patient from seeing you or inform them that they’ll have to pay entirely out of pocket for your services.

 The health insurance verification process